 And yet, the paradox was that if he wanted to get both himself and his friends out of the mess they were in, he'd have to think like a hunter or he wouldn't be any help at all.

 Redflare put the visiphone away.
 Life, he reflected, wasn't always about making the best choice.
-Sometimes it was just a matter of doing what one had to do. to survive.
+Sometimes it was just a matter of doing what one had to do to survive.

 They reached Nick's not long afterwards.
 The club was understated, its only flashy display the simple word "Nick's" over the door.
 Since Dumont was waiting at the safehouse with Nima, Redflare and Kemet would be going in while Isis stayed with the vehicle.
 Redflare's job was to keep an eye out for trouble and watch the big picture while Kemet moved on Bright.